shlomioved1234/IMDB_Movie_Searcher/README.md

 On Linux you likely have a package for your distribution.
 For example, if you use Ubuntu:

 `$ sudo apt-get install python-virtualenv`

+To install modules on the virtual envirovment you must use the python installed within the virtual environemnt:
+`$ flask/bin/pip install <module_name>`

 Running
 --------